Viral Silence: Community Portraits in Response to COVID-19

-Keith Moore/Ja Nelle Davenport-Pleasure with the youth of the Urbana Independent Media Center
+Expressive Resonance (Ja Nelle Davenport-Pleasure & Keith Moore) with Champaign County youth and the Urbana Independent Media Center

 Ja Nelle Davenport Pleasure is a poet, a recycle/up-cycle artist, fashion designer, dance instructor, and community-media maker, currently based in Champaign, Illinois.
 For the past 20 years I have gotten involved in making art by reusing and recycling what I already have in my possession.
 Through this, I have found a wonderful medium to turn trash into beautiful works of art.
 I use my gifts and talents in the literary world, as well as dance and fashion to bring people together to unleash their creative minds and think outside themselves, to encourage and support one another, and to build community.
 I am comical, silly, and I enjoy bringing people from all walks of life together to share, to explore, to uplift through art.